^

 Relative erythrocytosis

-Mixed erythrocytosis due to blood clotting and placental transfusion
+Mixed erythrocytosis due to blood thickening and placental transfusion

 Erythremia

-Diseases of the lungs, heart defects, the presence of abnormal hemoglobins, increased physical activity, stay at high altitudes, obesity
+Lung disease, heart defects, presence of abnormal hemoglobin, increased physical activity, stay at high altitudes, obesity

 Cushing's syndrome.